Best Therapy for Panic Disorder: 5 Proven Approaches

 CBT is the gold-standard treatment for panic disorder and the first-line recommendation in every major clinical guideline worldwide.
 It is the most researched therapy for this condition, with decades of evidence supporting its effectiveness.

-What the research says: A landmark study by David Barlow and colleagues found that approximately 80 percent of people with panic disorder who completed CBT were panic-free at the end of treatment, with gains largely maintained at two-year follow-up.
-Multiple meta-analyses confirm that CBT produces large effect sizes for panic disorder, outperforming waitlist controls, pill placebo, and even active medication comparisons on long-term outcomes.
+What the research says: Approximately 80 percent of people who complete CBT are panic-free at end of treatment, with gains maintained at two-year follow-up (Barlow et al.).
+Meta-analyses confirm CBT outperforms waitlist, pill placebo, and active medication on long-term outcomes.

-Best for: Most people with panic disorder, especially those with catastrophic thinking about body sensations, avoidance patterns, or agoraphobia
+Best for: Most people with panic disorder, especially with catastrophic thinking, avoidance, or agoraphobia.

 Panic disorder thrives on misinterpretation.
 When you learn to accurately read your body's signals, the fear loses its power.
 That is what CBT does — it gives you a new, evidence-based lens for understanding your own experience.